HydroponicAdvice.comUpdated July 2026

 Can the AeroGarden Harvest grow tomatoes?

-Technically yes, practically no. AeroGarden sells cherry tomato pod kits for the Harvest, and plants will germinate and grow.
-But the 12-inch maximum height means plants run out of space before reaching a productive size.
-Owners who try it consistently report disappointing yields.
-If tomatoes are on your list, the Bounty's 24-inch clearance is the minimum requirement.
+Technically yes, practically no. AeroGarden sells cherry tomato pods for the Harvest, and the plants will germinate and grow.
+But the 12-inch ceiling means they run out of room before they reach a productive size, and owners who try it consistently report thin yields.
+If tomatoes matter, the Bounty's 24-inch clearance is the minimum you need.

 What grows best in the AeroGarden Harvest?

-Herbs are the strongest performers: basil, mint, cilantro, dill, chives, parsley, and thyme.
-Compact lettuce varieties are excellent, particularly butterhead and leaf types.
-These crops stay well within the 12-inch height limit and grow quickly enough to give you regular harvests.
-Most Harvest owners end up running a rotating herb garden with one or two lettuce slots.
+Herbs are the standouts: basil, mint, cilantro, dill, chives, parsley, and thyme.
+Compact lettuce varieties, especially butterhead and leaf types, are excellent.
+These stay well within the 12-inch limit and grow fast enough for regular harvests.
+Most Harvest owners end up running a rotating herb garden with a lettuce slot or two.

 Do the AeroGarden Harvest and Bounty use the same seed pods?

 Yes.
-AeroGarden's seed pod kits are compatible across models, though the Bounty uses more pods per kit.
-Third-party grow-anything baskets work across all AeroGarden models and let you use any seed, which is how most long-term owners reduce their ongoing costs significantly.
+AeroGarden's pod kits are compatible across models, though the Bounty uses more pods per kit.
+Third-party grow-anything baskets fit every AeroGarden model and let you use any seed, which is how most long-term owners cut their running costs.

 Is the AeroGarden Bounty Basic worth buying?

 For most people: the AeroGarden Harvest.
-If you want fresh herbs and lettuce from a counter garden, it does the job at around $100-130 without paying for height and connectivity that herb growers don't need.
+If you want fresh herbs and salad from a counter garden, it does the job without paying for height and features herb growers do not use.

 Get the AeroGarden Harvest on Amazon

-Fresh basil cuts in January with no shopping trip, no plastic packaging, no wilted bunch from a bag.
-That's the point of owning either of these.
-Both deliver it.
-The Harvest delivers it for less.
+Fresh basil cut in January, no shopping trip, no plastic packaging, no wilted supermarket bunch.
+That is the whole point of owning one of these, and both deliver it.
+The Harvest just delivers it for less.

 What You'll Need With It